2017 North Carolina Education Lottery 200: Qualifying

-Qualifying was held on Friday, May 19, at 4:45 PM EST. Since Charlotte Motor Speedway is at least a 1.5 miles (2.4 km) racetrack, the qualifying system was a single car, single lap, two round system where in the first round, everyone would set a time to determine positions 13–32.
+Qualifying was held on Friday, May 19, at 4:45 p.m.
+EST. Since Charlotte Motor Speedway is at least a 1.5 miles (2.4 km) racetrack, the qualifying system was a single car, single lap, two round system where in the first round, everyone would set a time to determine positions 13–32.
 Then, the fastest 12 qualifiers would move on to the second round to determine positions 1–12.

 Christopher Bell of Kyle Busch Motorsports would win the pole, setting a lap of 29.852 and an average speed of 180.892 mph in the second round.

 Two drivers would fail to qualify: Brandon Brown and Cody Ware.